 To study Agriculture you will need at least ten weeks work experience on a commercial farm by 1 August in the year in which you apply.
-If you are stuggling to achieve this we can help.
+If you are struggling to achieve this we can help.
 Our new Access to Agriculture route gives students from non-farming backgrounds the chance to build their experience during their first year of study.

 Acceptable types of experience: The most appropriate experience is on a commercial farm, which can either be a family farm or one local to you.
 It is important to try to get as much variety of experience as possible, including working 'hands on' with different types of animals and crops.
-Work experience in ancillary industries such as agricultural trials, laboratory work, feed mills etc is useful and credit will be applied for this, but at least 60 per cent of the required work experience must be on a farm.
+Work experience in ancillary industries such as agricultural trials, laboratory work, feed mills etc. is useful and credit will be applied for this, but at least 60 per cent of the required work experience must be on a farm.

 It is recognised that applicants from non-farm backgrounds and particularly those from non-rural backgrounds may find it challenging to obtain the necessary commercial farm experience.
 A good starting point would be to contact the local Young Farmers Club for advice on contacts in your area, approach the local NFU Office, place an advert in Farmers Weekly or other agricultural publications or online job boards, write prospective letters to farms in your area, or approach local agricultural colleges with a farm attached.

 You will need a minimum of four weeks' relevant work experience.
 All applicants must have at least two weeks recent experience in a veterinary practice before they can be considered for an offer.

 What constitutes a 'week'?
 35 hours (in a block or separate, however must cover different times of the day to experience different client types)